inkVerb/verb/dev/README.md

 		2. Many "if" checks and "usage" messages could be included in serfs, but are not because the user should more or less know what he is doing.
 Such errors will be in the yoeman tool for easier command line use and a GUI.
 		3. The main purpose of "if" checks is for complex situations or to provide contingency alternatives for factors outside of the verber, such as failing to download a webapp for installation.
 		4. Generally, failed "plugins" won't break an entire script; failing to download the core webapp will `exit 4` and the webapp won't be installed at all.
+XI.
+Web host directory structure
+	A. The /srv/www folder:
+		- html: where all web folders link to and are found via apache or nginx config files
+		- domains: hosted domains default web folders (keeping things simple for FTP client managent of personal projects)
+		- email: roundcube & pfa apps
+			- These apps are known as "Box" and "PO" at box. and po. subdomains of verb.email
+		- forwards: where forwarding files go when a domain is set to forward
+		- mailcatch: web folder greeting for mail subdomains (ie: mail. smtp. imap. pop.), used in SSL validation
+		- one: used by verb.one subdomains, highly customizable
+		- vapps: where most serfs install non-email web apps, such as Nextcloud and WordPress for specific domains
+			- WordPress uses a `wp.` prefix on the name of the domain it is installed to
+		- verb: where *.verb.* domain folders are hosted
+	B. Hosting services (LAEMP/LAMP/LEMP)
+		- The primary preferred stack is LAEMP, using an Apache-Nginx reverse proxy
+			- This works very well with all the main web apps and services used on a verber
+			- The LAMP or LEMP servers should only be used in special cases
+			- The decision of LAEMP/LAMP/LEMP is decided by `verb/inst/make-verber-*` scripts run before `setup`
+		- The actual services are:
+			- `nginx` (Nginx)
+			- `httpd` (Apache)
+		- The web user is: `www` (not `www-data` nor `apache` etc)
+		- The actual nginx & httpd .conf files are located in: verb/conf/webserver
+			- These are structured as 'sites-available/nginx' etc, not `nginx/sites-available` (making CLI navigation easier)
+			- These are linked to the normal locations, ie:
+				- `/etc/nginx/sites-available -> /opt/verb/conf/webserver/sites-available/nginx`
+				- `/etc/httpd/sites-available -> /opt/verb/conf/webserver/sites-available/httpd`
+			- Properly enable sites with the `ensitenginx` and `ensiteapache` serfs, but normal links should also work
+		- php.ini is at verb/conf/php.ini and linked to /etc/php/php.ini (so you don't need to hunt for it) XII.
+Mounted volumes
+	- Volume mounting is an option, placing man of the web hosted folders at various places on SSD and HDD mounted volumes
+		- This is handled by the Rink, which creates and manages verb VPS instances in the first place.
+If you are managing a stand-alone verber installed manually, mounted volume systems will simply be non-existant by the system.
+But, don't delete any volume config files because the framework still depends on them, even if to remain at their default values.
+	- Volumes actually reside in /mnt/
+	- When SSD is mounted, entire web app folders are automatically installed to the SSD volume in /mnt/
+	- When HDD is mounted, media and data folders (ie wp-content or nextcloud/data) are installed to the HDD volume in /mnt/
+	- The serfs and verb framework is very good at automatically detecting where things go
+	- Adding a volume after a web app is installed is generally no problem since the mounting scripts simply move the folders described in the section on web host directories

 ## Specific Script Families & `ink` tools